-Figure 2: Average Bribe Frequency over Time by List Experiment or Direct Question associated with a firm's profit margin, measured as the natural log of the difference in sales and expenses in 2017 over the firm's total investment when it started operations in Vietnam.
+We chose sales, because while endogeneity is a concern with all measures of productivity, alternative measures such as profit and profit margin incorporate expenses, which is mechanically endogenous to bribes - higher bribes raise expenses and reduce profits.
+Sales also has the benefit of being less sensitive than profit margin to report for firms who are worried about additional attention from the tax authority.
+As a result, using sales provides a larger number of observations for analysis.
+Nevertheless, Figure 3 presents an added variable plot that demonstrates that our proxy is strongly associated with a firm's profit margin, measured as the natural log of the difference in sales and expenses in 2017 over the firm's total investment when it started operations in Vietnam.
 Figure 3 shows that, all else equal, each 1% increase in sales is associated with a 2.9% increase in profits over investment.20 The regression is highly significant and demonstrates that sales is an appropriate proxy for productivity that is less likely than other measures to be influenced by mechanical endogeneity.